 1. Adoptez une toilette intime appropriée

-Use wipes sparingly
+Use wipes thoughtfully

 2. Wear suitable undergarments